Aggregations

 Setup

-The following examples will use the setup below to illustrate query aggregation with a stream UDF.
+The following examples use the following setup to illustrate query aggregation with a stream UDF.

 The record structure: